 ……I understand from my own pregnancies how difficult it can be to eat and drink when you are feeling continually nauseous and exhausted but it is essential to try to remain hydrated and stabilise blood sugar levels to prevent the nausea worsening or hospitalisation.
 Hopefully the practical information included will help you to make small dietary changes which will reduce or alleviate the nausea so that you can enjoy your pregnancy.

-- If your nausea is eased with belching, sipping carbonated fluid may help to increase belching and ease nausea.
+- If your nausea is eased with belching, sipping carbonated fluids may help to increase belching and ease nausea.

 - If urine output decreases to once or twice in a 24 hour period you should let your GP or midwife know as intravenous re-hydration in a hospital may be required.